Imaginary gauge potentials in a non-Hermitian spin-orbit coupled quantum gas

 While these EoMs effectively isolate the role of the imaginary gauge potential in dynamics, they are difficult to employ for predicting dynamics: the equations for $\langle\hat x\rangle$ and $\langle\hat p\rangle$ are not closed.
 That is, they involve an infinite hierarchy of coupled equations describing ever higher order anti-commutators and operator products.
 For example, computing the acceleration demands the time derivative $\partial_t \langle \{\delta \hat p, \delta \hat x\} \rangle$.
 Using Eq.~\eqref{eq:eqn_of_motion} together with the kinetic and force equations, we obtain

 which is only valid for short times (see the Methods).

 {\it Nonreciprocal transport} -- After preparing the BEC in the SOC ground state, we simultaneously applied the microwave and optical fields and allowed the system to evolve for up to $9\ {\rm ms}$.
-Using the high NA microscope pictured in Fig.~\ref{fig:setup}{\bf b}, we separately measured the in-situ $\ket{\uparrow}$ and $\ket{\downarrow}$ density distributions via partial transfer absorption imaging~\cite{ramanathan2012partial}.
-Figure~\ref{fig:fig3} shows that the overall CoM position initially evolves proportionally to $t^2$, as if propelled by a constant force.
-We extracted the acceleration from quadratic fits to the the early-time dynamics (up to $9\ {\rm ms}$), and plot it as a function of the imaginary gauge potential $\mathcal{B}/p_0$ in Fig.~\ref{fig:fig3}{\bf b} derived from observed loss rate $\gamma$ with Eq.~\eqref{eq:gauge}.
+Using the high NA microscope pictured in Fig.~\ref{fig:setup}{\bf b}, we separately measured the in-situ $\ket{\uparrow}$ and $\ket{\downarrow}$ density distributions via partial transfer absorption imaging~\cite{ramanathan2012partial}, and obtained the total density from their sum (Fig.~\ref{fig:fig3}{\bf a}-top).
+As time progresses, a clearly visible displacement develops in the differential density $\Delta n(t) = n(t) - n(0)$, leading to the small shift in $\langle x \rangle$ (markers in Fig.~\ref{fig:fig3}{\bf a}-bottom).
+The expanded view in fig.~\ref{fig:fig3}{\bf b} shows that the CoM initially evolves proportionally to $t^2$.
+We extracted the acceleration from quadratic fits to the early-time dynamics (up to $9\ {\rm ms}$), and plot it as a function of the imaginary gauge potential $\mathcal{B}/p_0$ in Fig.~\ref{fig:fig3}{\bf c} derived from observed loss rate $\gamma$ with Eq.~\eqref{eq:gauge}.
 The solid blue curve, representing the acceleration predicted by the non-interacting Hamiltonians thus far discussed, bears no resemblance to our data.

 Going beyond this description, our BEC also has interactions that are described by the Gross-Pitaevskii equation (GPE).
 This effectively augments the Hamiltonian with a mean field energy $g |\psi(x)|^2$, which is proportional to the local atomic density $|\psi(x)|^2$ and an interaction strength $g$.
 For our experimental parameters, GPE simulations of the continuum HN model [Eq.~\eqref{eq:imaginary_gauge_potential}] are in agreement with those of full two-band SOC Hamiltonian [Eq.~\eqref{eq:non-Hermitian_Hamiltonian}]; therefore, wherever possible we compare our experimental data to the suitable interacting continuum HN model.